kubescape/kubescape.io/docs/docs/operator/bill-of-behavior/quickstart.md

                  | {op:"replace", path:"/spec/rules/\(.key)/enabled", value:true}]')"
 ```

-**2. R0011 skips private targets.** The in-cluster attacker is a ClusterIP (RFC-1918), so R0011 never
+**2. R0011 skips private targets.** The in-cluster attacker is a ClusterIP (RFC-1918), so put the attacker on an **external/public** host
-fires against it.
-Run the attacker on an **external/public** host and point the JNDI there — the demo
+ and point the JNDI there — the demo
-attacker image takes the codebase host as `CODEBASE_HOST`, so it runs anywhere:
+attacker image has an ENV var `CODEBASE_HOST`, so it runs anywhere:

 ```yaml
 # in attack-pod.yaml, the User-Agent JNDI